santiagohenn/globe-orbit-plot/README.md

 # globe-orbit-plot

-Scripts to plot constellations, both in 2D as ground tracks or in 3D with user interface.
+MATLAB Scripts to plot LEO constellations, both in 2D (as ground tracks or SSPs) and in 3D as an interactive map that shows the orbits.

 ### Usage:

-Set the constellation satellites via a .csv file, one for each line, grouped by planes: if you have N planes with M satellites, the M satellites from the first plane should come first, then the M satellites for the second plane, and so on until the N^th^ plane.
+Set the constellation satellites via a .csv file, one for each line, grouped by planes: if you have N planes with M satellites, the M satellites from the first plane should come first, then the M satellites for the second plane, and so on until the Nth plane.

 CSV's columns are as follows: